 It’s completely understandable that many gay men and lesbian women struggle when it comes to intimate sexual relationships.
 What she understands as sex may not be what you understand as sex.
 When he says “no” to sex it may not be about rejecting intimacy from you.

 If we’re talking about the emotional side: sex problems can be a barometer of emotional struggles within the partnership.
 Something that cannot be spoken about (unrelated to sex) may be making sexual expression difficult (or impossible).

 At LGBTCoupleCounselling.co.uk gay and lesbian couples learn techniques, methods and tools that help them both talk openly about intimate sex matters with each other.

 As an LGBT Couple, you’ll be in safe surroundings for these discussions, and we’ll go at your pace.

 If we can get a little technical for a second, then we’re talking about “secondary” sexual dysfunction here.

 “Secondary” refers to emotional blocks and difficulties within sexual relations.

 Secondary is different to primary sexual dysfunction.
-Primary refers to physical causes of sexual problems and are better treated by your GP Doctor (e.g. a prescription from a GP for Viagra may be helpful to a gay man addressing a primary sexual dysfunction, whilst counselling can address the secondary dysfunction).
+Primary dysfunction refers to physical causes of sexual problems and are better treated by your GP Doctor (e.g. a prescription from a GP for Viagra may be helpful to a gay man addressing a primary sexual dysfunction.
+Counselling is ideal to address secondary dysfunction.

 So, working with gay and lesbian sex problems in Couple Relationship Counselling can begin to address problems such as:-